-STEP 4

-Completion and submission of online subject selection forms
+Step 4 Completion and submission of online subject selection forms

-Subject selection forms will be completed online and are due by 9am Tuesday 6 August.
+Subject selection forms will be completed online and are due by 9am Tuesday 5 August.
 Students must complete their subject selection online, then print a receipt, have it signed by the appropriate parties and return it to school.

-STEP 5 Confirmation of courses
+Step 5 Confirmation of courses

 Once all student forms have been processed, students will have courses confirmed.
 As indicated in this course information booklet, some subjects can only be offered given sufficient demand.
 If students are unable to be given their first preference for a subject, further counselling and advice will be given to ensure a viable alternative.
-Please don't hesitate to contact Craig Radley, Head of Learning, or Shannon Maher, Head of Careers, if you have any queries about this process or the VCE in general.